 It turned out to be the most enjoyable holiday I’ve ever had.
 Now, whenever BR549 play in London, it feels like a little piece of Nashville broke off and landed in my backyard.
 Tonight’s show is no different in this respect.
 As I stand near the front and look up at vocalist/guitarist Chuck Mead, the capital fades into the background.
 It might even disappear completely if certain folk were able to stop themselves from nattering, but that’s a moan I’ll save for another time.

 With the band’s usual fiddle/steel/banjo player Don Herron absent (he’s on tour at the moment with Bob Dylan’s band), it’s up to stand-in Carco Clave to fill in, which he does with style and grace, alternating between banjo, mandolin and pedal steel.
-It’s the first fiddle-less BR549 show I’ve seen – unless you count the excellent ‘Live at the Bottleneck’ DVD that’s been doing the rounds in the fan community, on which Chris Scruggs, who left the band last year, returns to ‘do a Donnie’.
-It’s also the first time I’ve seen them with new bassist/vocalist Mark Miller, introduced by Chuck as “everybody’s favourite ex-husband” – a reference to his old band The Ex-Husbands, rather than a comment on his marital status.
+It’s the first fiddle-less BR549 show I’ve seen.
+It’s also the first time I’ve seen them with new bassist/vocalist Mark Miller, introduced by Chuck as “everybody’s favourite ex-husband” - a reference to his old band The Ex-Husbands, rather than a comment on his marital status.

 To these ears, Mark is a fine player.
-He doesn’t attack his instrument as much as the band’s last bassist Geoff Firebaugh did, but then he is tied to a microphone for most of the night, delivering some great vocals – harmony and lead – including his party piece You Are The Queen and a good-time rock ‘n’ roll song that would do Dan Baird proud (it sounds like it’s called Scattered All Over The South).
-The band do have a slightly different dynamic as a four-piece, but Chuck is a big enough personality to be the lone frontman, and I say that as a big fan of Chris, who’s now concentrating on his solo career (check out the cracking Honky Tonkin’ Lifestyle: 10 songs in 22 minutes – they don’t make ’em like that any more).
+He doesn’t attack his instrument as much as the band’s last bassist Geoff Firebaugh did, but then he is tied to a microphone for most of the night, delivering some great vocals - harmony and lead - including his party piece You Are The Queen and a good-time rock ‘n’ roll song that would do Dan Baird proud (it sounds like it’s called Scattered All Over The South).
+The band do have a slightly different dynamic as a four-piece, but Chuck is a big enough personality to be the lone frontman, and I say that as a big fan of his former sparring partners Gary Bennett and Chris Scruggs, both of whom are now concentrating on solo careers.

 Highlights of the two-hour, career-spanning set include a sped-up, bluegrassy take on Change The Way I Look; Poison, with its four-part vocal harmonies and a star turn on the banjo from Carco; The Devil & Me, recorded with The Jordanaires but sung live by what Chuck describes much too humbly as “The Ordinaires”; and a sleazy cover of One Night Of Sin, the song that, as One Night With You, became a big hit for Elvis.